MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 Finding the appropriate level of abstraction is part of the challenge.
 When a mob is just starting out it typically uses lower levels of abstraction to direct the typist, once a mob begins to get its flow you will find higher levels of abstraction emerge.

 At its essence what you are trying to do is communicate in a meaningful way.
 Don't speak above the rest of the mobs understanding, and keep trying to increase the level of communication and understanding.
-Stay mindful of the typist and the rest of the mob, constantly adjust to their needs.
+Stay mindful of the typist, constantly adjust to their needs.

 #### Embrace your humanity